Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-The hyperparameter optimization in previous section aims to achieve optimal accuracy, but we emphasize that the minimization of parameter counts is still the primary focus of our method.
-In this context, in our prior article \cite{justo2023open}, we presented a modified version of the \textit{Liuetal} network resulting in 124,163 parameters, which might be considered large for in-flight deployment.
-However, our results demonstrated superior performance when contrasted with the \textit{Liuetal} model \cite{soil_texture_one_dimensional_CNN_2019}.
-We consider that the large parameter count in \cite{justo2023open}, which did not result in model overfitting, likely contributed to the significant performance improvement over the state-of-the-art.
-Nevertheless, in this work, our goal is to once again outperform the state-of-the-art, while also reducing the parameter count, in contrast to our previous work \cite{justo2023open}.
-We aim to achieve a parameter count even lower than the count of the \textit{Liuetal} model.
-Therefore, we next present the 1D-Justo-LiuNet (Fig. \ref{Fig:justoliunet_architecture}), which achieves 80\% reduction in parameters compared to \textit{Liuetal} (22,755) \cite{soil_texture_one_dimensional_CNN_2019}.
-1D-Justo-LiuNet is adapted to only 4,563 parameters, as shown in Table \ref{Table:model_hyperparameters}.
-This reduction is accomplished by first following the approach in our prior article \cite{justo2023open}, suggesting to start with a base seed of neural kernels (32 in \cite{justo2023open}) and progressively increase the kernel counts (denoted as \textit{N} in Table \ref{Table:model_hyperparameters}) based on the seed multiplied by factors of 2, 3, and 4 as the network deepens.
-In this work, we however start with a smaller seed of 6 kernels, instead of 32, aiming to achieve the substantial 80\% reduction in the model's parameter count.
-Moreover, as we did in our previous publication, we double the kernel size (denoted as \textit{K} in Table \ref{Table:model_hyperparameters}) compared to \cite{soil_texture_one_dimensional_CNN_2019} in order to compensate for the reduction in the kernel counts, thereby ensuring that performance is not adversely affected.
+The aforementioned hyperparameter optimization process aims to achieve optimal accuracy, but we emphasize that the minimization of parameter counts for optimal in-orbit deployment is still the primary focus of our method.
+In this context, in our prior article \cite{justo2023open}, we presented a modified version of the \textit{LiuNet} network resulting in 124,163 parameters, which may be considered large for in-flight deployment.
+However, our results demonstrated superior performance when compared with the original \textit{LiuNet} model \cite{soil_texture_one_dimensional_CNN_2019}.
+We consider that the large parameter count in \cite{justo2023open} likely contributed to the significant performance improvement over the state of the art.
+Nevertheless, in this article, our goal is to once again outperform the state of the art, while also reducing the parameter count, in contrast to our previous work \cite{justo2023open}.
+Indeed, we aim to achieve a parameter count even lower than the count of the \textit{LiuNet} model in Table \ref{Table:model_hyperparameters}.
+Therefore, we next present the 1D-Justo-LiuNet in Fig.~\ref{Fig:justoliunet_architecture}, with 80\% reduction in parameters compared with \textit{LiuNet} (22,755) \cite{soil_texture_one_dimensional_CNN_2019}.
+1D-Justo-LiuNet is reduced to only 4,563 parameters, as shown in Table \ref{Table:model_hyperparameters}.
+This reduction is accomplished by first following the approach in our prior article \cite{justo2023open}, suggesting to start with a base seed of convolutional kernels and progressively increase the kernel counts (denoted as \textit{N} in Table \ref{Table:model_hyperparameters}) based on the seed multiplied by factors of 2, 3, and 4 as the network deepens.
+However, in this work, we start with a smaller seed of 6 kernels, instead of 32 as in \cite{justo2023open}, to achieve the substantial 80\% reduction in the model's parameter count.
+Moreover, as we did in our previous publication, we double the kernel size (denoted as \textit{K} in Table \ref{Table:model_hyperparameters}) compared with \textit{LiuNet} \cite{soil_texture_one_dimensional_CNN_2019} in order to achieve a larger receptive field for input samples and compensate for the reduced number of kernels, thereby ensuring that the performance is not adversely affected.